-Shaun and his two grown up daughters – twenty-six and thirty-one years old – are setting off on a unique trip; a holiday together, before he embarks alone on the thousand-kilometre journey home by bicycle.
+Shaun and his two grown up daughters – twenty-six and thirty-one years old – are setting off on a unique trip, before his daughter faces a life-changing operation.

 All my stories are rooted in my own life.
 But I like to find parallels between my own experience and the tales of my heroes.